-Glucosamine is naturally found in joints and synovial fluid in your dog's body.
+Glucosamine is naturally found in joints and the synovial fluid in your dog's body.
 Glycosaminoglycans are a constituent of glucosamine, and form the basis for cartilage replacement.
-Supplementing his glucosamine levels can leave him more flexible, with healthier joints.
-Chondroitin and MSM are also naturally occurring substances he needs to repair aging joints.
-All three supplements are often sold together in one supplement, available in liquid, capsule, chewable or powder forms.
-An appropriate dose is 500 mg of glucosamine, 400 mg of chondroitin and 150 mg of MSM, though large dogs can have up to three times those amounts daily.
-The human supplement sold in your drugstore is acceptable for your dog.
+Supplementing dogs' glucosamine levels can improve their flexibility and joint health.
+Chondroitin also occurs naturally and helps repair aging joints.
+They are often sold together in one supplement, available in liquid, capsule, chewable, or powder forms.

-Vitamins A, C and E all support healthy joints and ease pain from arthritis.
+Vitamins A, C, and E all support healthy joints and ease pain from arthritis.
 Vitamin A aids in repair of tissue and bones.
 Vitamin C is an antioxidant necessary to produce collagen, which is needed to form cartilage, connective tissue and tendons.
 Vitamin E is also an antioxidant that protects your cells from damage.
-If you are supplementing with essential fatty acids, you should also give your dog Vitamin E to protect from the oxidation of the fatty acids that turn to free radicals.
+If you are supplementing with essential fatty acids, ask your vet if you should also give your dog vitamin E to protect from the oxidation of the fatty acids that turn to free radicals.